This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:

 Self-Healing

-Self-healing seems to be the buzz of the day.
+Self-healing codes are sought after today.
 Pretty much every vendor in the segment has some version of self-healing as part of their offering.
 To know how ACCELQ differentiates its version is something new to experience.
 Most tools toy around with a set of XPath variations and keep adding to the repository as the application undergoes change.

 Conclusion

-After having extensively used the tool, I now consider myself to be a convert who has not faced the conventional pitfalls that arise as a result of the compromise on functionality in pursuit of simplicity.
+After having extensively used the tool, I now consider myself to be a convert who has not faced the conventional pitfalls that arise because of the compromising functionality in pursuit of simplicity.
 The onboarding was a breeze and made me appreciate the efforts behind it.

 A quick walkthrough of the application with the view recorder resulted in a seamless creation of the structure for the scenario and all its assets.
 ACCELQ takes a unique approach (what they officially call a “design-first” approach) to produce test assets easy to reuse and manage.

 Having spent enough time in test automation space, I know how painful the maintenance of test scripts becomes after the initially recorded flow.
-ACCELQ seems to have focused on this pain point, and they succeeded to a great extent.
+ACCELQ seems to have focused on this pain point, and they have largely succeeded.
 Element Identification is visual, and the tool is adept at picking up the right attributes.

 I’ve found the scripting to be very expressive and the command library extensive.
 And like I had mentioned, reporting was top notch!